• Slide 01

 Book at www.bookwhen.com/bloomsthelenswigan or find out more via our Facebook page at www.facebook.com/bloomsthelensandwigan/ or contact me at rachelm@bloombabyclasses.com

-Parbold Library Special Events – February and March
+Parbold Library Special Events – October 2024

 All our regular and special events are listed on the Lancashire Libraries website - http://www.lancashire.gov.uk/libraries in the Events section - What’s On.
 Parbold Library, Cultural Services, T: 03001236703, W: www.lancashire.gov.uk